aicenter/simod/README.md

   ```

 ## 4. Prepare map
-1. go to your project folder (directory, where repositories are cloned) and install roadmaptools from roadmap-processing package:
+1. Go to your project folder (directory, where repositories are cloned) and install roadmaptools from **cloned** roadmap-processing package:

+  **Important:** '/' is neccessary, pip installer will otherwise use python repository version but we need this local one

   ```commandline
   pip3 install roadmap-processing/
   ```

+  If installation did not finnish succesfully, this may help you.
-  - If there is an error installing roadmaptools, you may need to install **rtree** package manually.

-    ​	Visit this page: https://www.lfd.uci.edu/~gohlke/pythonlibs/#rtree and choose package version according to your version of Python  *i.e. for Python 3.8 on Windows choose Rtree‑0.9.4‑cp38‑cp38‑win32.whl*
+  - On windows is a need to install **rtree** package manualy as precompiled .whl package.
+Download it [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#rtree) and choose package version according to your version of Python  *i.e. for Python 3.8 on Windows choose Rtree‑0.9.4‑cp38‑cp38‑win32.whl*  Then install downloaded file

+    ```
+    pip3 install <path to downloaded .whl package>
+    ```

   - On linux, you may also need libspatialindex library

     ```
     sudo apt-get install -y libspatialindex-dev
     ```

-2. go to  agentpolis/python/agentpolis directory and edit **custom_config.cfg** file, which
+2. Go to  ./agentpolis/python/agentpolis directory and edit **custom_config.cfg** file, which

     **must** include: